-Long negotiations and reality since the start of this year: Brexit has fundamentally changed the basis of trade with the United Kingdom.
-Our survey shows what Brexit means for companies in practice.
+Long negotiations since mid-2016 which just ended the day before Christmas eve 2020 and far-reaching operational changes for many companies since the start of this year: Brexit has fundamentally changed the basis of trade between continental Europe/the EU and the United Kingdom.

 Many German and British companies underestimated the negative consequences of Brexit.
-In our survey conducted together with the British Chamber of Commerce in Germany (BCCG), two thirds admitted that the real impact of Brexit was more negative than thought at the start of the year.
+In our survey two thirds admitted that the real impact of Brexit was more negative than thought at the start of the year.

 The trade agreement between the EU and the UK agreed just before the end of the year has strongly burdened the exchange of goods and services.
 77% of surveyed companies have difficulties importing from Great Britain, 72% in exporting to the United Kingdom.

 The new rules have led to drastic consequences for some: 17% of surveyed companies have ceased their export trade with Great Britain altogether.
 22% intend to change to suppliers from other countries and a further 13% intend to replace imports using local suppliers.